lucasfelixc/lucasfelixc/README.md

 My name is Lucas Felix 👦🇧🇷

-I'm a software engineering student and a complete passionate about programming.
+I'm a software engineer and a complete passionate about programming.

-Web development enthusiast, working on the front-end with **React** using **Styled Components**.
+Web development enthusiast, working on the front-end with **React**.

 - 🚀 I currently work as **Frontend Developer** at [Get In](https://www.getinapp.com.br/)